Paul Robinson (footballer, born November 1978)

 Paul Derrick Robinson (born 20 November 1978) is an English footballer who has had a career in league and non-league football.
+He played in the Premier League for Newcastle United.
 Robinson is a much-travelled player, having featured for over twenty teams in his career.
-Due to his frequent moving, he has only passed thirty league appearances for one club, during his time with Hartlepool United.
+Due to his frequent moving, he has only passed thirty league appearances for one club, during his time with Hartlepool United who he played for in EFL League One.

 Club career

 Darlington

 Robinson was born in Sunderland, Tyne and Wear and began his career as a trainee with Darlington, making his debut, as a late substitute for Robbie Blake in a 4–1 win away to Runcorn in the FA Cup first round on 16 November 1996.
 His league debut came a week later, this time as a second-half substitute for Glenn Naylor in a 3–2 defeat away to Scunthorpe United.
 He played once more that season and was a regular substitute the following campaign.

 Newcastle United

 In March 1998, Robinson moved to Premier League side Newcastle United, along with teammate James Coppinger as part of a £500,000 deal.
 He made his Magpies debut on 7 August 1999, as a late substitute for Nolberto Solano in a 1–0 defeat at home to Aston Villa and made his first start in the 3–3 draw at home to Wimbledon later that month.
 His start in the next game was controversial.
 Boyhood Sunderland fan Robinson was selected by manager Ruud Gullit ahead of £22million strikeforce Alan Shearer and Duncan Ferguson in the infamous 2–1 home derby defeat against Sunderland.
 Robinson set up Newcastle's goal, but refused to celebrate it due to his allegiance to Sunderland.
 Gullit lost his job the following day.
 After Bobby Robson took over as manager, Robinson played just 11 more times (all as a substitute), but did score his first senior goal for the team in a 2–2 UEFA Cup tie against CSKA Sofia.